Transparency & Traceability

 Piper nigrum

-Black pepper is the world's most traded spice and one of the most underappreciated medicinal herbs.
-Piperine, its primary alkaloid, has documented analgesic, anti-inflammatory, and circulatory-stimulating properties when applied topically.
-It also acts as a bioavailability enhancer — dramatically increasing the skin absorption of other botanical compounds, most notably curcumin from turmeric.
-In Muscle Revive Balm, black pepper functions simultaneously as a warming counter-irritant, an analgesic, and a synergist that amplifies the action of every other herb in the formula.
+Black pepper is the world's most traded spice and one of the most underappreciated herbs in traditional skin care.
+Piperine, its primary alkaloid, is what gives black pepper its characteristic bite and warmth.
+It also acts as a bioavailability enhancer — increasing the skin absorption of other botanical compounds, most notably curcumin from turmeric.
+In Muscle Revive Balm, black pepper functions as both a warming element and a synergist that amplifies the character of every other herb in the formula.

 Key Properties